CybersecurityPaladin/SOC-L1-questions/README.md

 protect web application by managing HTTP/S traffic between a web app and the Internet.

 <ins>**52: Encoding, Hashing, Encryption**</ins>
-**Encoding:** the process of converting data or information into a specific format (ASCII, URL) for efficiency.
+**Encoding:** the process of converting data into a specific format (ASCII, URL) for efficiency.
-**Hashing:** the process of transforming any size of data into a unique, fixed-size string of characters using a hash function.
+**Hashing:** the process of converting data into a unique, fixed-size string using a hash function.
-**Encryption:** the process of converting readable information into an unreadable, scrambled format using cryptographic algorithms and keys
+**Encryption:** the process of converting readable information into an unreadable using cryptographic algorithms and keys

 <ins>**53: Salted Hashes**</ins>
 is a cryptographic hash produced by applying a hash function to a password combined with a unique random value (salt).
 For generate different hash outputs.